testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

     commentsType: "inline"
 }

-Note: Most of the time we are going to use webtau as both API and command line runner.
-You can use `webtau` with `JUnit5` and `JUnit4` and pure Java if you prefer.
+Note: Most of the time we are going to use WebTau as both API and command line runner.
+You can use WebTau with `JUnit5` and `JUnit4` and pure Java if you prefer.

 To run a test, assuming `webtau` is in `PATH` use: